Generic name: alvimopan [ AL-vi-MOE-pan ]

 Tell your caregivers right away if you have pale skin, easy bruising or bleeding, painful or difficult urination, or confusion with uneven heart rate, leg discomfort, muscle weakness or limp feeling, and increased urination.

-liver disease; or
+liver or kidney disease;

 How is Entereg given?